The Complexity of Generalized HyperLTL with Stuttering and Contexts: Generalized HyperLTL with Stuttering and Contexts Satisfiability

 \item A function~$E \colon \nats \times \nats \times \nats \rightarrow \nats$ interpreted as the $\psi$-expansion, i.e., it maps encodings of assignments, contexts over the variables occurring in $\psi$, and quantifier-free subformulas of $\phi$ (including the \pltl formulas labeling the temporal operators of $\phi$) to $\set{0,1}$. \end{itemize}

-Then, we use only first-order quantification to express the following properties of these objects: \begin{itemize} \item The function encoded by $E$ satisfies the consistency requirements for the $\psi$-expansion (using $\alpha_{e}'$). \item For every encoding~$a$ of a variable assignment that is consistent with the Skolem function~$S$, we have $E(a, c, p) = 1$, where $c$ encodes the context containing all variables occurring in $\psi$ and where $p$ encodes the maximal quantifier-free subformula of $\phi$. \end{itemize} We leave the tedious, but standard details to the reader, but note that resulting arithmetic sentence can be constructed in polynomial time. \end{proof}
+Then, we use only first-order quantification to express the following properties of these objects: \begin{itemize} \item The function encoded by $E$ satisfies the consistency requirements for the $\psi$-expansion (using $\alpha_{e}'$). \item For every encoding~$a$ of a variable assignment that is consistent with the Skolem function~$S$, we have $E(a, c, p) = 1$, where $c$ encodes the context containing all variables occurring in $\psi$ and where $p$ encodes the maximal quantifier-free subformula of $\phi$. \end{itemize}